 2. What is teeth chattering a symptom of?

 Teeth chattering can be a symptom of epilepsy, periodontal disease, multisystem neuronal degeneration, focal motor seizures, or even aging.
-It can also be a sign that your dog is happy, sad, stressed, or even cold.
+It can also be a sign that your dog is happy, sad, stressed, cold, or in pain.

-It’s likely because your dog either really likes or dislikes the smell.
-Chattering can be both a sign of joy and disgust, but it’s probably not anything about which you need to worry in this case.
+Your dog most likely chatters their teeth in this situation because he is either excited or disgusted by the smell.
+Since chattering can be both a sign of joy and disgust, it’s not anything that you need to worry about in this case.